 We all joke about Ohio weather, but the midwest summer does eventually roll around – and it’s been brutal.
 While this year isn’t expected to be quite as intolerable as past summers, we’ll all still be running our air conditioners for a large portion of the warmer weather; but a lot of common A/C habits can run up your electric bill.
-There’s no reason to spend excess income on staying comfortable when you don’t have to – there are plenty of ways to lower energy consumption and keep your electric bills down while enjoying a cooled home on sweltering days.
+There’s no reason to spend excess income on staying comfortable when you don’t have to – there are plenty of ways to cut air conditioner costs and keep your electric bills down while enjoying a cooled home on sweltering days.

 2. Use a fan to circulate the cool air.
 Fans already work by moving stagnant air around a space to create a cooling effect; so when paired with actual conditioned air, it does twice the work.
 The cooled air will also reach the furthest recesses of room or area much faster and arrive at the ideal temperature quicker, which means your A/C unit will run for less time; and while fans still draw electricity to power themselves, it’s at a drastically lower rate than an air conditioner.